-Charges: the charges payable by the Customer for the Training in accordance with clause 6 (Charges and payment).
+Charges: the charges payable by the Customer for the Training, Materials, Guide or Report in accordance with clause 6 (Charges and payment).

 Delegate(s): an individual or representative scheduled by the Customer to attend the training.

-Customer: the person or firm who purchases the Training from the EMA.
+Customer: the person or firm who purchases the Training, Materials, Guide or Report from the EMA.

-Customer Data: the data provided by the Customer for the purpose of facilitating the Training.
+Customer Data: the data provided by the Customer for the purpose of facilitating the Training, Guide or Report.